 Tie your canoe across the centre where it is supported by the rack or foam blocks.
-You can use straps with buckles, or ropes.
+You can use cam buckle straps, or ropes.
 Straps spread the load out a bit and are easy to use, but tie the strap ends down after cinching them just in case the buckle fails.
 Ropes are fail safe if you know the right knot (and you will, after you finish reading this).
 Use polyester rope (such as a double braid marine rope) because it doesn't stretch when wet.
 Whatever you do, STAY AWAY from that crappy yellow nylon stuff.
 It's a disaster.

 If you are using foam blocks, you'll need to pass the rope through the doors (not windows!!) of your car in order to tie the canoe on.
 Pull the straps or ropes nice and tight - but not so tight that you crack your fibreglass canoe or deform your plastic one.

 Tie the bow to two points on your car.
 If you are lucky you may find some good anchor points under the front of your car.
 Don't tie to anything that is plastic or might get hot.
-If you don't have good anchor points, you'll need to insert some strap loops under your hood.
-There are a couple different kinds that run from about $7 - $17.
+If you don't have good anchor points, you'll need to insert some strap loops under your hood or make your own.